 Plus agave nectar to coat the babka after baking.

-- In a large mixing bowl combine 420g plain flour, yeast, and salt.
+- In a large mixing bowl combine 420g plain flour, sugar, yeast, and salt.
 In a separate jug combine plant milk and oil.

 - Add 40g of plain flour and 180ml plant milk to a non-stick saucepan and heat over low heat.
 Stir continuously until the mix begins to thicken.
 Remove from the heat.